 Calories 10, Total Fat 0g (0% DV), Sodium 9mg (0% DV), Total Carb.
 2g (1% DV), Fiber 1.5g (0% DV), Total Sugars 1g, Protein 0g.

-I like to think that my family does a good job of incorporating fruits and veggies into our lifestyle, though we could definitely do better, so I was excited to get my free samples and give them a try.
+I like to think that my family does a good job of incorporating fruits and veggies into our lifestyle, though we could definitely do better, like trying vegan food every once in a while, since there are great recipes as a vegan chicken noodle soup you can easily find online.

 How do you use NanoSalad?
 I read on their website that you can add it to most any food, those with a higher moisture content being the best choices.
 You can hide it in more strongly flavored foods like sauces or soups, or you can sprinkle it onto more bland foods like yogurt or mashed potatoes to add a bit of an earthy flavor.
 You can even blend it right into your morning smoothies or protein shakes.